Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Methods

-By incorporating the SC loss alongside the MSE loss, the model is encouraged to minimize not only the pixel-wise depth errors but also to preserve the structural integrity and edge information in the predicted depth maps.
+By incorporating the SC loss with MSE loss, the model is encouraged to minimize not only the pixel-wise depth errors but also to preserve the structural integrity and edge information.
 This leads to more visually accurate and detailed depth completion results.